- Department for Environment, Food & Rural Affairs, Rural Payments Agency, Environment Agency, Natural England, and Animal and Plant Health Agency

 - 27 October 2016, see all updates

-If you claim rural payments you must follow a set of rules called cross compliance.
+If you're a farmer or land manager and claim rural payments, you must follow a set of rules called cross compliance.

 - public, animal and plant health

 - environment, climate change and good agricultural condition of land